 In addition to its proximity to major theatres, Bloomington is also an idyllic location in which to write and live.
 It is shielded from many of the immediate pressures that major urban areas present while still, given the profile and resources of the University, providing a plethora of artistic, cultural, and educational opportunities.

-We are not recruiting for the M.F.A. in Playwriting for the fall 2015 academic year..
+We are recruiting one student for the M.F.A. in Playwriting for the fall 2016 academic year..

 Please view the department's general admissions requirements.

-In addition to the general admission criteria for the Department of Theatre and Drama, applicants to the MFA in Playwriting should submit two complete plays that best represent the applicant and demonstrate his/her strength as a candidate.
-Please also submit a resume and a short (2-3 pages) statement about objectives for the program and reasons for applying.
+In addition to the general admission criteria for the Department of Theatre, Drama, and Contemporary Dance, applicants to the MFA in Playwriting should submit one complete play that best represents the applicant and demonstrates his/her strength as a candidate.
+A second full-length play may be requested if a candidate is a finalist for the Fellowship.
+Please also submit a narrative bio and a short (2-3 pages) statement about objectives for the program and reasons for applying.

 Retention requires 3.2 GPA or higher, the satisfactory completion of all major projects, as well as a positive year-end progress report from faculty regarding the student’s artistic and academic progress.